morloc-project/morloc/README.md

 `morloc` has a temporary dependency on the Java library Jena and its `arq` command line tool.
 You will need to have `arq` in PATH to use Morloc (currently).
-The `arq` dependency will be removed eventually, since the calls require firing up JVM, and thus massivly slow down the compilation process.
+The `arq` dependency will be removed eventually, since the calls require firing up JVM, and thus massively slow down the compilation process.

 ## Minimal Example